 Sex addiction is a very real and very destructive problem.
-As with other addictions it affects our brains, neuropathways and coping mechanisms in significant and harmful ways.
-Left untreated sex addiction can destroy relationships, careers, self-esteem and even physical health.
-While this disease is often masked in secrecy we know that many millions of individuals are affected.
+Similar to other addictions, it affects our brains, neuropathways, and coping mechanisms in significant and harmful ways.
+Left untreated, sex addiction can destroy relationships, careers, self-esteem, and even physical health.
+While this disease is often masked in secrecy, we know that many millions of individuals are affected by this very issue.

 Sex addiction affects all members of families.
 Partners of sex addicts can be significantly traumatized by the discovery of the addiction as well as the confusion ("gas lighting") of not knowing what is real and can be trusted.

-Sex addiction thrives in isolation, denial and continuous lies told to self that everything is still under control.
+Sex addiction thrives on isolation, denial, and continuous lying to self that everything is still under control.

 So many individuals are overwhelmed by the shame of repeated acting out cycles.
 They think something must be wrong with them internally or morally.
 It is important to realize that sex and porn addiction is not a moral problem - it's a disease of the brain and nervous system.